lauraikon/IKON-documentation/user-guide  /webapp-guide.md

 3. **Choose an Icon**
    Select the icon that best matches your intended meaning.

 4. **Add Grammatical Modifiers**

    You can enrich the icon with various grammatical features:
-   - Part of speech (noun, verb, adjective, etc.)
+   - Part of speech (noun, verb, adjective, conjunction, adverb, neutral.)
-   - Mood (indicative, imperative, etc.)
+   - Mood (imperative, conditional)
-   - Tense (past, present, future)
+   - Tense (19 different verbal tenses)
-   - Semantic role (agent, action, object, etc.)
+   - Case (semantic roles to mark the relationship between participants: agent, patient or reciprocal)
-   - Gender
+   - Gender (Male, Female Non-Binary)
+<p>Now close the tab and you have your modified icon.
+You can keep adding new icons, or downloading the sentence in PNG format.</p>

+## Show Translation

+We added a feature that displays the translation of each icon in all supported languages.

+> [!WARNING]
+> To change the translation language, you must rebuild the sentence in the chosen language.

 ### Example Translation
 > **Input:** “You were sleeping”